meteor/meteor/README.md

 # Meteor Guide

 We're getting started building a Meteor Guide.
-TL;DR, like the [Rails Guide](http://guides.rubyonrails.org/), but for Meteor.
+Like the [Rails Guide](http://guides.rubyonrails.org/), but for Meteor.

 - Current status: Initial planning and community feedback.

 ### Action items for community

-1. Read the charter below and the [outlines](outlines.md)
+1. Read the charter below and the [proposed outlines for guide articles](outlines.md)
 2. Ask questions on the [forum thread](#)
 2. Submit pull requests on the outlines to add things that are missing
 3. File issues here for serious problems or discussion